M4dSec/writeups/Understanding the Importance of Finding a Server's Origin IP.md

 # ""Techniques and Methods""

-Let's try out some of the most popular techniques out there to retrieve real IP adress of some Enji.AI.
+Let's explore some popular techniques to retrieve the real IP address of Enji.AI.

-First off, we can use `host` and `whois` utilities to find out more information about the domain that we are testing:
+First, we can use the `host` and `whois` utilities to gather more information about the domain in question:
 ```
 @deadsec ➜ ~  host enji.ai
 enji.ai has address 172.66.XX.XX